Click on each factor to learn more. Current as of November 2020.

 Alcoholism is a serious social and medical problem in many Eastern European nations.
 International adoption doctors have reported a higher incidence of FASD in Ukraine than from other placing countries.
 One report estimated the FASD rate in Ukrainian orphanages as 8 times the worldwide average: approximately 15 per 1000 births (Aronson 2003b).
 Ukrainian orphans are at an increased risk for FAS and FASD.

 For more specific needs, Ukraine maintains this list of what is considered special needs under Ukrainian law.

 Parents are required to provide post-adoption reports to the Consular Office of the Embassy of Ukraine annually, during the first three years following the adoption and then once every three years thereafter, until the child’s 18th birthday.
 Post-adoption reports should contain detailed information about the child/children’s development and photos of the family.
 The adoption service provider should provide a form, a template, or other guidance for a report’s content.

 **This information represents our best estimates and approximations only.
 Depending upon your individual circumstances, even the widest ranges can vary greatly.
 Please always refer back to your chosen adoption service provider for specifics regarding your process.

 © Creating a Family

-Available from www.CreatingaFamily.org, the national adoption and infertility education and support organization.
+Available from www.CreatingaFamily.org.
 Please do not reprint without giving credit to Creating a Family and a link to the website.